cpiker/condaCDF/README.md

 ## Anaconda Package
 [![Anaconda Package](https://anaconda.org/dasdevelopers/pycdf/badges/version.svg)](https://anaconda.org/DasDevelopers/pycdf)

-*As of today, only the Linux package has been built, MacOS and Windows packages will follow soon.*
+*As of 2020-04-06 only Linux and MacOS packages are available.
+The Windows package will be ready soon.*

 Pre-built versiions of pycdf are available from Anaconda.
 To install the conda package run the command: